nymea/nymea-docs/docs/plugins/thing-setup.md

 4. | The plugin runs confirmPairing() and exchanges the OAuth code for a authorization token.
 5. | The plugin runs setupThing() and connects to the remote service using the authorization token.

-## Thing events

-In nymea, every thing can have a set of states.
-For example, a device with buttons would trigger an event for `buttonPressed` whenever the user presses the button.
-Event can also have parameters.
-In the example of a remote control, the `buttonPressed` event would also contain a parameter to indicate which button has been pressed.

-## Thing actions

-Similar to events, but the other direction, a thing can have actions.
-For example, a smart speaker would have multiple actions, like `play`, `pause` and so on.
-The user (or some automation) can then execute those actions to control the device.
-Like events, also actions can have parameters.
-As an example for this, an online service that sends out notifications to the user would have an action named `notify` with two parameters, one for `title` and one for `body`.
-Those parameters will then contain the actual content of the notification.

-## Thing states

-Every thing can also have a set of states.
-States are used to represent a set of properties that might change over time.
-For example a temperature sensor might have a state named "temperature" to indicate the currently measured temperature.
-Whenever the measured temperature changes, the plugin implemenation updates the state value in nymea.

-Every state change will implicitly trigger an event in the system which will propagate the state change through the entire system.

-States can be read only or writable.
-A read only state will only read a certain things state and make its value available to nymea.
-A writable state can also be changed in nymea, which would then change the state on the thing.
-A writable state will implicitly generate the according action which is used in nymea to set the states value.

-## Browsing things

-Some things might offer the feature to be browsable.
-For example, a smart speaker can allow the user to browse the available playlists.
-Browsing a thing is like browsing a file system.
-It can be a simple list of entries, but also an entire tree which can be entered.

 ## Parent child relationships